TrautsNottus/trautsnottus.github.io/_docs/classteacher/clog/conduct.md

 ## Recording behaviour incidents

-If there are children who you're less pleased with, you can quickly record a behaviour incident.
+If there're children who you're less pleased with, you can quickly record a behaviour incident.

 1. Open the {% include glossarytooltip.html explain="Menu" %}.
 2. Use the {% include glossarytooltip.html explain="Menu Search" %} to find the {% include glossarytooltip.html explain="Class Log" page=page %}.